eyecantell/prepdir/README.md

 <details>
 <summary><strong>Q: Why are UUIDs replaced in my output?</strong></summary>
-A: Privacy protection! prepdir scrubs UUIDs by default.
-Use `--no-scrub-uuids` to disable.
+A: Privacy protection! prepdir scrubs UUIDs by default (configurable via CLI or config.yaml).
+Use `--no-scrub-uuids` or configure .prepdir/config.yaml (with prepdir --init and setting SCRUB_HYPHENATED_UUIDS and/or SCRUB_HYPHENLESS_UUIDS to false) to disable.
 </details>

 <details>